THE ADVENTURES OF DEX DIXON: PARANORMAL DICK, THE BOARD GAME

 Mugs are the collective term for any non-Boss character.
 They come in three types: Allies, Henchmen and Neutrals (Neutrals aren’t necessarily good or bad and they can be played at your whim or as indicated by your card draws.)

-Neutrals: These Mugs can be used by any Player from any dimension.
+Neutrals: These Mugs can be used by any Player from any World.

-Allies: These Mugs are inherently “Good” and can be used by any Boss from Our Fair City.*
+Allies: These Mugs are inherently “Good” and can be used by any Boss but primarily are aligned with Bosses from Our Fair City.*

-Henchmen: These Mugs are inherently “Bad” and can be used by any Boss from Nightside.*
+Henchmen: These Mugs are inherently “Bad” and can be used by any Boss but primarily they are aligned with Bosses from Nightside.*

 NEUTRALS ALLIES HENCHMEN